Worried about roadside drug testing? Here are your rights

 What about if you’re convicted?

 If it’s your first offence you’ll lose your license for six months and receive a fine of up to $1,100; subsequent convictions will leave you without a license for a year.
-You’ll also get a conviction for impaired driving, meaning you’ll now have a criminal record.
+In Victoria, if it’s not your first offence, you’ll also get a conviction for impaired driving, meaning you’ll now have a criminal record.

 Can you refuse or delay a test?